mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 5. Add HTTP headers ``Metadata: true`` and ``Accept: application/json`` to `Req`.
 6. Issue `Req` to the Azure IMDS server ``168.254.169.254:80``.
 Let `Resp` be the response from the server.
+If the HTTP response is not completely received within three seconds, consider the request to have timed out, and return an error instead of an access token.
-7. If `Resp_{status} ≠ 200`, obtaining the access token has failed, and the
+7. If `Resp_{status} ≠ 200`, obtaining the access token has failed, and the HTTP response body of `Resp` encodes information about the error that occurred.
-    HTTP response body of `Resp` encodes information about the error that occurred.
    Return an error instead of an access token.
 8. Otherwise, let `J` be the JSON document encoded in the HTTP response body of `Resp`.
 9. The result access token `T` is given as the ``access_token`` string property of `J`.
 Return `T` as the resulting access token.
 10. The resulting "expires in" duration `d_{exp}` is a count of seconds given as an ASCII-encoded integer string ``expires_in`` property of `J`.